 Rabbits and Foxes are seen on most days throughout the year.
 Brown Hares are regularly seen and Stoats and Weasels are less frequently seen.
 Badgers are occasionally seen after dark and even visit the Observatory garden at times.
-Both Pigmy and Common Shrews are present along with Wood Mouse.
+Both Pigmy and Common Shrews are present along with Bank Vole and Wood Mouse.
 Most of the more interesting mammal records involve bats and marine animals.

 Some work has been carried out recently on the bats of the area and Nathusius's Pipistrelle and Whiskered Bats are now known to occur regularly.
 Common and Soprano Pipistrelles are also frequently recorded and there are occasional records of Daubenton's and Liesler's Bat.